The Pussycat Dolls: 2017–2022: Reunion, tour and second disbandment

 In October 2017, social media sites were set up for a reunion.
 On April 25, 2018, during an appearance on The Chris Ramsey Show, Wyatt claimed that the band could reunite before the end of 2018.
 "We're all just in a place where we're kind of ready to live it all again, and make it fun and enjoy it and everything," she said.
 "So yeah, we're looking at the possibilities."

 Later in September 2019, Entertainment Tonight reported that Scherzinger has joined former members of the Pussycat Dolls for new studio sessions and the band would be reuniting for a "greatest hits" tour in 2020.

 On November 28, 2019, the group then confirmed their reunion on British radio station Heart, confirming that Bachar, Roberts, Scherzinger, Sutta, and Wyatt had been recording new music and have announced nine tour dates around the United Kingdom in 2020, with their The Pussycat Dolls Tour.
 It has been expanded to include dates in Australia and New Zealand.
-The tour, however, was pushed back to 2021 due to the ongoing COVID-19 pandemic.
+The tour, however, was pushed back to 2021 due to the COVID-19 pandemic situation at that time.
 During the interview, Scherzinger remarked that it had been around ten years since the group's last tour and that the time felt right, "it's been a long time coming, but this feels like the perfect time to remind the world what it means to be a Pussycat Doll."
 According to group founder Robin Antin, Thornton would not be taking part due to her feeling like the time was not right.
 The group have stated that they are leaving the door open for Thornton and she would be welcome back if she decided to join them later down the line.

 On November 30, 2019, the Pussycat Dolls performed at The X Factor: Celebrity finale with a medley of their previous hits "Buttons", "When I Grow Up", "Don't Cha", and a brand new song, "React".
 The group's performance at the show attracted over 400 complaints to British broadcasting regulator Ofcom for their "risque outfits" and being "too raunchy".
 Sutta confirmed that a new album was in the works.
 On January 31, 2020, singer Meghan Trainor released her third studio album, Treat Myself, which features the Pussycat Dolls on the song "Genetics".
 In February 2020, the group performed on Ant and Dec's Saturday Night Takeaway and at Nova FM 96.9's Red Room at Glass Island Sydney Harbour, Australia in March.